 PACE Now Accepting Participants in Cuyahoga County.

 The Centers for Medicare & Medicaid Services and the Ohio Department of Aging have chosen McGregor PACE to manage the local Program of All-Inclusive Care for the Elderly (PACE) in Cuyahoga county.
-McGregor PACE, a subsidiary of the McGregor Founation will provide supportive programs throughout Cuyahoga county.
+McGregor PACE, a subsidiary of the McGregor Group, is replacing Concordia Care as the PACE provider in Cuyahoga county.

 This special program enables individuals who are 55 years of age, eligible for Medicare and or Medicaid and living in Cuyahoga County to safely remain at home rather than in costlier nursing home facilities.
 McGregor PACE will serve participants through two Adult Day Centers located at the Margaret Wagner House in Cleveland Heights and the MetroHealth Senior Health & Wellness Center in Cleveland’s Old Brooklyn.